-A wedding is about a relationship...so too is the Christian life.
-God longs for us to have a relationship with Him and asks if we are willing to enter that relationship in a similar way to a couple saying, 'I will'.
-Worth thinking about!
-Church Times Co-Operating Churches of Churchill Sunday Service: 10.00am Willams Avenue.
-Churchill.
-Tel: 5122 1480 Lumen Christi Catholic Church Williams Avenue, Churchill Tel: 5134 2849 Fr James Fernandez/Fr Solomon Okeh Saturday: Mass: 6.00pm Sunday: Mass: 9.00am 1st and 3rd Sundays: Yinnar: Mass: 10.30am 2nd and 4th Sundays: Boolarra: Mass: 10.30am November Activity report planned For our November activity we had Matt, Mike, Beryl and Darren in attendance.
+On Sunday

+Churchill Fellowship Churchill Town Hall 2pm Sunday December

+Lumen Christi Christmas Eve Mass 8pm Christmas Day 9am.

+Co-Operating Churches December 17,

+Fellowship easing of ages but especially for children and families.
+Same time and place as the regular Sunday meetings, at 2pm.

+Tuesday night meetings have also resumed and. depending on demand, another meeting may be commenced, perhaps during the day.

+For people wishing to attend any of these meetings, it is still essential to call ahead.
+Call or text Steve on 0409 173

+Christmas Services

+7.30 Boolarra

+December

+Churchill Christian

+restrictions,

+December

+Christmas

+Christian Christmas Cathie and Robern

+Service 6.30pm Anglican HC

+Boolarra 8pm Boolarra December 25, 10am

+24. Crib

+Churchill and 10am Boolarra Service of the Word.

+Church Times

+Co-Operating Parish Christ Church Boolarra 1st, 2nd, 3rd, 4th Sundays 1.00pm All Services

+Churchill Christian Fellowship

+CHURCH SERVICE TIMES

+Sunday Service 2PM

+at the Churchill Public Hall

+Phone 0409173747 or

+0400690972

+FMNP

+November Activity report For our planned November activity we had Matt, Mike, Beryl and Darren in attendance.
 We had apologies from Tamara, Ken, Cathy and Gordon.

 A combination of factors resulted in us not running the planned activity.

-The main task of activity November the is normally to measure the growth and health of butterfly orchid in our five test plots.
-The butterfly orchids normally flower best from the second half of November to the beginning of December.
+The main task activity November is normally to measure the growth and health of butterfly orchid in our five test plots.
+The butterfly orchids normally best from the second half of November to the beginning of December.
 Since this activity was early in November, the butterfly orchids had yet to start flowering.

 The butterfly orchid survey will still be done with a small group completing it before next activity (when the orchids are in flower).

 Most of the group in for the activity were only there for the meeting not the full activity.
 Being on call for work and poor health made it difficult for some to be there for the full activity.

 Matt reported that there are plans to put some new signage up in the Billys Creek part of the National Park.
 There are also plans to run a number of plant and animal surveys and a program of weed reduction as part of the Bushfire Recovery programs.
 The brush cutter needs a new blade (for the thicker undergrowth), so Matt will follow up on this.

 This year the growth of local orchids has been spasmodic.
-This year there have been periods of dry between periods of good rains which have resulted in orchids growing and flowering both earlier and later than usual.
-Some orchids have had two flushes of grow when they normally have one.
-They are taking what opportunities exist to grow, flower and reproduce.
-The wild duck orchids have multiplied and flowered well this year.
-Ten days after the planned activity, some of the butterfly orchids were found in flower.
-Churchill / Latrobe City Neighbourhood Watch and Churchill Town Safety Group Who do I call?
+This year there have been periods of dry between periods of good